datawhores/AHD-Uploader/README.md

 ## [general]

 -- media:Can be a path or directory to upload torrents from.

   >   If a directory batchmode will start.
 Which will non-recursivly scan the drive, and output the result as menu.
 Where you can select the file/folder to upload.
 Non-recursive meaning what you see if you click the directory once.
 If you want to upload an entire folder as one upload, even if it has subfolders. --batchmode False will work

 optional

 --batchmode:Upload all elements in a directory

 ## [Client]

 -- client
-         rtorrent; url to scgi or xmlrpc
+- rtorrent
-         qbit
+- qbit
-         transmission
+- transmission
-         deluge
+- deluge

 -- clientpass:For clients that need passwords forauth -- clientuser: For clients that need usernames for auth -- clientlabel: Naming my differ depending on client, this is the label,category,   etc   that your torrent will be added as in the client
 -- client:name of client
 -- clienturl: url for the client

 ## [AHD Auth]